 MVTR Trail Administrator: James Soucy

 There is a considerable amount of work required throughout the year in maintaining the trails for use by all OHRVs (ATVs, Trail Bikes and UTVs).
-Volunteers are always needed and can offer their help with work parties by contacting Andre or Stephen.
+Volunteers are always needed and can offer their help with work parties by contacting the Trail Master or Administrator.
 For more on work parties, please visit here.